Susanoo-no-Mikoto: The Maturation of Power

 So who exactly is Susanoo-no-Mikoto?

-Before exploring his myths and the path of his growth, let us first look at his place within the divine family of Japanese mythology.
+Before exploring his myths and the transformations that follow in his wake, let us first look at his place within the divine family of Japanese mythology.

 Profile of Susanoo-no-Mikoto